Citation, DOI and article data

 - dural tail is seen in 60-72% 2 (note that a dural tail is also seen in other processes)

 - sunburst or spoke-wheel appearance of the vessels

 - white matter buckling sign

 - typically seen in meningiomas which encase arteries

 - useful sign in parasellar tumors, in distinguishing a meningioma from a pituitary macroadenoma; the latter typically does not narrow vessels

 More than half of the meningiomas demonstrate a variable amount of vasogenic edema in adjacent brain parenchyma 24.
-Correlation between age, gender, tumor size, rapid growth, location (convexity and parasagittal > elsewhere), histologic type, and invasion in the case of malignant meningiomas has been suggested in literature but not yet confirmed.
-Although in general, the presence of severe adjacent edema considered more compatible with aggressive meningiomas, in some histologically benign types such as secretory type, edema can be disproportionately larger than the small tumor size.
+Correlation between age, gender, tumor size, rapid growth, location (convexity and parasagittal > elsewhere), histologic type, and invasion in the case of malignant meningiomas have been suggested in literature but not yet confirmed.
+Although in general, the presence of severe adjacent edema is considered more compatible with aggressive meningiomas, in some histologically benign types such as secretory type, edema can be disproportionately larger than the small tumor size.

 The underlying mechanism is most likely multifactorial however it has been shown that there is a strong association between the presence and severity of the peritumoral vasogenic edema (i.e. edema index) and expression of the vascular endothelial growth factor (VEGF) or expression of CEA and CK 17,25.

 List of some of the proposed underlying mechanisms are:

 - vascular endothelial growth factor (VEGF): produced within the meningioma that enters the adjacent parenchyma